Johnny Olszewski: 2024

 Olszewski was seen as a possible candidate for the 2024 United States Senate election in Maryland after Ben Cardin announced he would not seek re-election, but he declined to run, endorsing Prince George's County Executive Angela Alsobrooks instead.
-He launched an exploratory committee into running for Maryland's 2nd congressional district in June 2023, and, after Ruppersberger announced his retirement in late January 2024, announced his candidacy for the race to succeed him on January 30, 2024.
+He launched an exploratory committee into running for Maryland's 2nd congressional district in June 2023, and, after incumbent Dutch Ruppersberger announced his retirement in late January 2024, announced his candidacy for the race to succeed him on January 30, 2024.
 Olszewski was viewed as the frontrunner in the Democratic primary, leading his opponents in fundraising and receiving endorsements from Ruppersberger, state House Speaker Adrienne A. Jones, and Baltimore mayor Brandon Scott.
 Olszewski temporarily paused campaigning following the Francis Scott Key Bridge collapse.

 Olszewski won the Democratic primary election on May 14, 2024, with 78.7 percent of the vote, and defeated former WBAL-AM radio host Kimberly Klacik in the general election.
 In the general election, Olszewski was viewed as the frontrunner against Klacik, who he sought to associate with Republican presidential nominee Donald Trump, and campaigned on the issues of reproductive freedom and protecting Medicare and Social Security.